kxvn-lx/kevin-web/src/blog/06-03-2020/index.md

 1. Download [this](https://gist.github.com/adaugherity/7435890 "patch") file and save it to your desktop.
-2. Open terminal, type ``` ruby ``` and drag the file to your terminal, and press enter.

-this will create a vendor file, in your root folder.
+2. Open terminal, type ``` ruby ``` and drag the file to your terminal, and press enter. this will create a vendor file, in your root folder.
 Now before you do anything, make sure to **disable** SIP.
 You can enable it again once the procedure is completed.
 Link to do so, will be found [here](https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/).
 3. Once it is disabled, head to this directory ``` SSD/System/Library/Displays/Contents/Resources/Overrides ``` and paste it there.
 4. Reboot your system, and it should be fixed now!

+Should there be any questions, feel free to email me (: